Saving the image for four-color printing

 Before you save a Photoshop file for use in a four-color publication, you must change the image to CMYK color mode in order to print your publication correctly in four-color process inks.
 You’ll use the Mode command to change the image color mode.

-For more information on color modes, see “Converting between color modes” in Adobe Photoshop 7.0 online Help.
+For more information about converting between color modes, see Photoshop Help.

 - Choose Image > Mode > CMYK Color.

-- If you are using Adobe InDesign to create your publication, you can skip the rest of this process and just choose File > Save.
+- If you use Adobe InDesign to create your publications, you can skip the rest of this process and just choose File > Save.
 InDesign can import native Photoshop files, so there is no need to convert the image to TIFF format.